-The scientific and technological developments of the 20th century have expanded our understanding of the workings of the nervous system beyond anything previous generations would have thought possible, but at the same time the concentration on pathology, our evolutionary past, and the biological correlates of consciousness seems to have led us away from a deeper understanding of the amazing miracle that is human knowledge as a subjective phenomenon.
-While an enormous collective effort has gone into the refinement of physical and mathematical instruments with which we can measure the outer physical reality, there is no comparable systematic collective effort to improve our inner instruments of knowledge.
+The scientific and technological developments of the twentieth century have expanded our understanding of the workings of the nervous system beyond anything previous generations would have thought possible, but at the same time the concentration on the biological correlates of mental processes seems to have led us away from a deeper understanding of the amazing miracle that is human knowledge as a subjective phenomenon.
+While an enormous collective effort has gone into the refinement of physical and mathematical instruments with which we can measure the outer physical reality, there is no comparable systematic collective effort to improve our own inner instruments of knowledge.
 This is true even for research on meditation.
-The vast majority of such researches focus exclusively on the physiological states and processes that occur in the physical bodies of those who meditate; the remainder is almost entirely limited to those psychological variables that are conveniently measured objectively (Murphy and Donovan, 1997).
-As such they are about physiological and psychological side-effects of meditation, ignoring the aims and objectives of meditation in the culture of origin.
-Even in research which ostensibly deals with the subjective side of life, the type of experience addressed tends to be limited to what naïve subjects can report about themselves, and in much of modern psychology it is not experience itself but statistically processed reports about experience that are taken as the actual data.
-As these reports are almost always based on unsophisticated self-observations by representative members of a larger population, all such studies can provide is thus a kind of social demography of surface mental self-perceptions.
+With relatively few exceptions, such researches either focus on the physiological states and processes that take place in those who meditate, or on psychological variables that can be measured conveniently by standard objective methodologies (Murphy & Donovan, 1997; Sedlmeier, 2018).
+As such they are more often than not about physiological and psychological side-effects of meditation, ignoring the aims and objectives of meditation in the culture of origin.2 Even in research which ostensibly deals with the subjective side of life, the type of experience addressed tends to be limited to what naïve subjects can report about themselves, and in much of modern psychology it is not experience itself but statistically processed reports about experience that are taken as the actual data.
+As these reports are almost always based on unsophisticated self-observations by representative members of larger populations, all such studies can provide is a kind of social demography of surface mental self-perceptions.
 Though this has its uses, it is not sufficient for the development of deeper insight in human nature.
 What is strikingly missing in contemporary psychology is a systematic effort to hone and perfect our inner perception, our sensitivity to what is going on deep within ourselves.
 Any science that wants to make cumulative progress must look below surface appearances.
 We have done this with astounding results in the objective domain, but as a civilization, we have neglected the inner side of the equation.
 Cataloguing and correlating phenomena that are either visible right on the surface (behaviour) or directly below it (through surveys based on naïve introspection) is not enough to develop a really meaningful and effective psychology.